 Soldiers at the Rear: One soldier has always been away from the fighting, a fact he says isn't his fault.
-It's because he has a rare and valuable skill beloved by the corp that keeps him busy: He can type.
+It's because he has a rare and valuable skill beloved by the corps that keeps him busy: he can type.

 Steel Ear Drums: Averted.
 One character is left mostly deaf for the rest of the movie after a 5.56mm M249 squad automatic weapon is fired from within a foot from his head.